Scratch StarScraper Original Design / Scratch Built

 Recovery System:

-A parachute that I had created for Little Guy that be way too big for that model and a bit small for this one was pressed into service.
+A parachute that I had created for Little Guy that was way too big for that model and a bit small for this one was pressed into service.
 It then dawned on me that long body-tubed rockets have airframes that try t' pretend they are gliders on t' way down.

 Body Tubes: